IleanaF/FisheriesEcology_SACNAS2022/README.md

 Pankhurst NW, Munday PL.
 Effects of climate change on fish reproduction and early life history stages.
 Marine and Freshwater Research.
 2011;62(9):1015-26.

 Hammerschlag N, et al. Ocean warming alters the distributional range, migratory timing, and spatial protections of an apex predator, the tiger shark (Galeocerdo cuvier).
 Global Change Biology.
 2022;28(6):1990-2005.

+Jentsch, A., & White, P. (2019).
+A theory of pulse dynamics and disturbance in ecology.
+Ecology, 100(7), e02734.